ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 members of this group work on projects that aim at studying some global economic, business and social issues.
 They also organize quizzes, seminars and group discussions on the current strategies and research in real world.

+####Geek Gazette
+Started 6 years ago as a technology oriented magazine, Geek Gazette functions under the aegis of the ACM IIT Roorkee Chapter.
+Growing out of their original aim, GG has expanded to include topics even obliquely related with technology.
+The functioning is similar to other magazines in the campus, with the magazine being divided into four verticals: Editorial, Finance, Design and Web Development.
+They come out with a self-financed semesterly issue which opines about topics that are covered in extensive detail in the boundless abyss famous around the world as the _internet_.

 ####Cinema Club